 tough demands on the state for our fair share.

-There must be a commitment to institute policies that maintain adequate staffing levels, while utilizing community partners, resources, environmental designs, and proven best practices to reduce these costs were possible.
+There must be a commitment to institute policies that maintain adequate staffing levels while utilizing community partners, resources, environmental designs, and proven best practices to reduce these costs where possible.
 As we look to keep up with current and future pension costs, we have to look for real ways to increase revenue.

 Understanding the unique funding mechanism that is Milwaukee's revenue stream, we can not be limited in our vision.
 We know that research-inspired innovation, quality infrastructure, and skilled workers drive long-term economic competitiveness.
 We also know that these things can help drive down crime and the increased need for public safety resources.
 Lena is committed to looking at a mix of strategies to address our ballooning public safety costs.

 According to the most recent U.S. Census data, Milwaukee has the third-highest share of its total population below the poverty level (27.4 percent).
 This has become a tale of two cities, with your economic outcomes too often tied to determinants other than ability or potential.

 We know the data that consistently tracks that nearly half of the city's African American children under the age of 18 — 48 percent — live below the poverty line.
 We have become inundated with headlines that paint a picture of a city, comprised of the haves and the have nots.

 Taylor is committed to working to developing innovative and unlikely employment and career pathways, as well as funding to increase post-secondary education for the city's residents.
 As an example, Taylor's Love & Faith Initiative has been instrumental in creating partnerships to develop worker training programs such as the Urban Arborist Pre-Apprenticeship Program. (read more)